smurdock85/exerPythDataScienceTut/README.md

-# Python Data Science Tutorial
+# Shelby's Python Data Science Tutorial

 ## Summary of steps to complete

-- [ ] Fork this repository so you have your own copy to work on.
+- [x] Fork this repository so you have your own copy to work on.
-- [ ] Clone the repository on your local machine.
+- [x] Clone the repository on your local machine.
 - [ ] Run Conda commands to create a new Conda environment for this assignment.
 - [ ] Open the repository Jupyter Notebook in VSCode or Jupyter Notebooks.
 - [ ] Add the code shown in this video to your Jupyter Notebook.